cal-itp/data-infra/_sources/analytics_new_analysts/01-data-analysis-intro.md

 Refer to the [Data Management best practices](data-management-page) and [Basics of Working with Geospatial Data](geo-intro) for additional information on importing various file types.

+(data-analysis-merge-tabular-and-geospatial-data)=

-## Merge Tabular and Geospatial Data
+## Merge Tabular and Geospatial Data for Data Analysis

 Merging data from multiple sources creates one large dataframe (df) to perform data analysis.
 Let's say there are 3 sources of data that need to be merged: